fxgsell/GG-Edge-Inference/4-custom-object-classification/README.md

 1. Run `make` and wait for it (the device must download the model so it might be slower than in the previous sections).

 1. Subscribe to the topics `custom_object_detection/admin` and `custom_object_detection/inference` or to `custom_object_detection/#` to see the inference.

-## Extra Work

-- Use SageMaker's object detection algorithm to implement real time boxing of the objects.